0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/intro-proving-sys.md

 While the process of generating a proof is resource-intensive, the time required to verify the proof is significantly shorter, enabling verification to be carried out by a smart contract.

-On a highlevel, the prover takes the last batch and the current state as inputs in order to output the new state, together with a proof that attests to the computational integrity of the state transition.
+On a high level, the prover takes the last batch and the current state as inputs in order to calculate the new state, together with a proof that attests to the computational integrity of the state transition.

 The figure below depicts a typical state transition $\big(S_{i}^{L2_x} \to S_{i+1}^{L2_x}\big)$,